 |While eligibility for STIs varies by region, the amount offered does not.
 Measured as a percentage of base salary, there is little difference in the value of STIs offered to employees at any given career level around the world (i.e., an experienced professional in the Americas is likely to be receive the same STI as their colleague in the Asia Pacific).
 There is, however, one notable exception: STIs for executives in the Americas area nearly twice what they are elsewhere in the world!|

 |The beauty of STIs is that they’re a win-win for both employee and employer.
 Employees benefit by increased compensation, and employers enjoy greater productivity and (ideally) profitability.
 That’s why it should be no surprise that employees at all career levels in all regions generally meet their goals and receive their targeted STI value.|

 Although short-term incentives should ultimately be tailored to your organization’s structure, market, and mission, it helps to know that employers around the world have found some common ground for these highly variable and high-impact workforce management tools.
 For any HR professional tasked with designing their own organization’s short-term rewards policy, the next step might be a little more tricky: deciding who does and does not qualify for rewards…

 Interested in learning more about short-term incentive programs?
-Don’t miss Mercer’s follow link Short-Term Incentives Around the World publication, the results of a global survey on short-term incentives by career level, job family, and region.
+Don’t miss Mercer’s where can you buy Keppra Short-Term Incentives Around the World publication, the results of a global survey on short-term incentives by career level, job family, and region.